LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02B/Lab2BInstructions-diceGame.md

 ## Clone the GitHub Classroom Repo

 Clone the Lab 2B repository from the GitHub classroom invitation.
-It won't have anything in it.
-You will write all the code.
+It won't have much in it, just the images for the six sides of a die.
+You will write all the code (and use some from my example).

 ## Write a Dice Game Web App

 Using the Bunco dice game as an example, write a dice game of your own.
-Your dice game should have these files:
+Your dice game should have the following files:

 - index.html&mdash;the web page that the players interact with.
 The dice will be shown on this page using images from an images folder.
 - index.js&mdash;will contain all the i/o code which will primarily be event handler funcitons.